subratgoogle/responsive-utility-image-gallery/README.md

-## Responsive Utility Image Gallery
+## Responsive Utility Image Gallery, this is totally responsive
 <hr>

 ### This is similar to photo album.